 Master of Education in School Administration

-To provide for teachers who wish to move into educational leadership and policy, and/or who wish to prepare for a doctoral program in educational leadership and policy, the College of Education and Human Services offers a master of education degree program in educational leadership that includes certification as a principal and/or supervisor.
-Post-master's programs are also available leading to the certification of K-12 principals and the superintendent's letter of eligibility.
-Post-master's degree programs leading to the supervisory certificate in 12 fields of specialization are as follows:
+The College of Education and Human Services offers a Master’s of Education in School Administration that includes certification as a principal and/or supervisor for teachers who wish to move into educational leadership and policy, and/or who wish to prepare for a doctoral program in educational leadership and policy.
+Post-master's programs are also available for certification of K-12 principals and the superintendent's letter of eligibility.
+Post-master's degree programs for the supervisory certificate in 12 fields of specialization are as follows:

 - Early Childhood Education